 I would not have been able to properly remember the day without your help.

-I had always regarded my funeral books as important for three reasons.
+I had always regarded my keepsake books as important for three reasons.

 Firstly, I think it is undignified to simply handover a USB stick of images to a family.